 The McDowell 4-H Livestock Judging Team recently competed in the North Carolina State 4-H Livestock Judging Contest.
 Teams from all across the state competed in the two day event held on the campus MORE »

-There is a farm school coming to you in 2016.
+NC Farm School registration has opened for 2016.
 You don’t want to miss this opportunity to have step by step expertise in creating your own agricultural venture.
-The NC Farm school MORE »– from NC Farm School
+The NC Farm school is THE MORE »– from NC Farm School

 Answer: Another year, another survey, and the findings remain less than encouraging.
 It seems counter-intuitive that we don’t have a clear picture about our managed honey bee population like other livestock.
 The USDA MORE »– from Entomology

 Answer: Probably not, but it’s interesting that it is found in bees at all Honey bees are hosts to more known parasites and pathogens than any other social insect, with 72 documented so MORE »– from Entomology